11 Data Structures

 Sometimes, you need to pass multiple values to a function or return multiple values.
 Imagine you want to calculate the average of 6 students’ grades.

-You could pass each grade as a separate argument:
+You could pass each grade as a separate argument, as shown in Listing 11.1.

 Option Explicit